Relational transgression: Apologies/concessions

-Most common of the remedial strategies, an apology is the most straightforward means by which to admit responsibility, express regret, and seek forgiveness.
+Apologies represent the most common remedial strategy.
+An apology is the most straightforward means by which to admit responsibility, express regret, and seek forgiveness.
 Noted earlier, apologies are most effective if provided in a timely manner and involve a self-disclosure.
 Apologies occurring after discovery of a transgression by a third party are much less effective.
 Though apologies can range from a simple, “I’m sorry” to more elaborate forms, offenders are most successful when offering more complex apologies to match the seriousness of the transgression.